fetchai/cosmpy/docs/api/aerial/coins.md

 The denom property setter is *NOT* defined *by-design* in order to avoid misalignment/inconsistencies later on in the `Coins` collection class.
-If the denom setter was enabled, then it would allow changing denom value externally = from without knowledge of the `Coins` collection class, since the `Coin` is reference type.
+If the denom setter was enabled, then it would allow changing denom value externally = from without knowledge of the `Coins` collection class, since the `Coin` is a reference type.
 We want to avoid passing the Coin instance always by-value (by-copy).

 **Returns**: